magento/devdocs/guides/v1.0/architecture/modules/mod_intro.md

 <h3 id="arch-modules-defintion">Modules</h3>

-Modules encapsulate a particular business feature or set of features.
-They can relate to and depend on each other in a variety of ways, but should be as independent as possible to maximum flexibility when customizing a site.
+Modules encapsulate a particular business feature or set of features; a module is basically a package of code.
+Modules can relate to and depend on each other in a variety of ways, but should be as independent as possible to maximum flexibility when customizing a site.
 And while modules primarily define new business features, or customizations to existing ones, they also define a default user interface for those features, which can be customized by themes.

 A Module is a logical group--that is, a directory containing blocks, controllers, helpers, models, and so on related to the specific feature or a widget.
 Module is a part of the application layer.
 A module is designed to work independently and not to intervene with the work of other functionality.
 Using a modular approach implies that every module encapsulates a feature and has minimum dependencies on other modules.